Taiyaki (たい焼き)

 Instructions

-- Wad up a paper towel into a tight ball and soak it in the vegetable oil.
-You want the oil to fully soak into the paper towel, so do this first.
+- Make a paper towel into a tight ball and soak it in the 2 teaspoons vegetable oil.
+Do this first so the oil can fully soak into the paper towel.

-- Add the cake flour, shiratamako, baking powder, and baking soda to a strainer set over a bowl and sift the ingredients together.
+- Add the 75 grams cake flour, 25 grams shiratamako, ¼ teaspoon baking powder, and ¼ teaspoon baking soda to a strainer set over a medium bowl and sift the ingredients together.

-- Add the milk, butter, honey, and vanilla extract together in a microwave-safe bowl and heat for 50 seconds in a microwave oven set to 600 watts.
+- Add the ½ cup milk, 2 tablespoons cultured unsalted butter, 1 tablespoon honey, and ½ teaspoon vanilla extract to a microwave-safe bowl and heat for 50 seconds in a microwave oven set to 600 watts.
 Whisk the mixture together until the butter is fully dissolved.

 - Dump the wet ingredients into the dry ingredients and whisk together until the Taiyaki batter is smooth and free of lumps.

-- With the stove at its lowest setting, heat both sides of the Taiyaki pan to about 285°F (140°C).
+- Heat both sides of the Taiyaki pan to about 285°F (140°C) with the stove at its lowest setting.

 - Use your oil-soaked paper towel to lightly grease the mold.
 There shouldn't be any bubbles of oil on the surface of the pan.